Delfryn Therapies Reflexology, Reiki, Thai Foot Massage & Indian Head Massage

 Reflexology for Menopause

 I am trained in Reflexology for Menopause.
 Everyone's experience of menopause differs.
 I can tailor a treatment to help support your particular symptoms.
-Research backs up the beneficial effect of Reflexology on menopausal symptoms - see the reference below.
+Research backs up the beneficial effect of Reflexology on menopausal symptoms - see the references below.
 Feel free to contact me if you would like to discuss this further.

 Gozuyesil, E., & Baser, M. (2016).
 The effect of foot reflexology applied to women aged between 40 and 60 on vasomotor complaints and quality of life.
 Complementary Therapies in Clinical Practice, 24, 78–85. https://doi.org/10.1016/j.ctcp.2016.05.011